ghumakkad/blog/_posts/2009-04-11-basic-mountaineering-course-hmi.markdown

 I arrived at HMI, Darjeeling (avg. altitude 7000 ft.) on 3rd of March '09, and was allotted a room which was constructed in the Swiss style and can accommodate 8 students.
 In the evening we were made aware of the rules and regulations of the institute.
 Our training was to be started from the next day with morning PT.
-We had to do the jogging in ascents and descents of Darjeeling for about 5 km and this will be our daily routine for the Phase I.
+We had to do the jogging in ascents and descents of Darjeeling for about 5 km and this will be our daily routine from now onwards for the Phase I.
-After Yoga and PT, students will have their breakfast and then we had classes of Rock Climbing (both practical and theory at the rock faces: Tenzing Rock, Gombu Rock, New Face) and sometimes on the artificial walls (Indoor and outdoor).
+After Yoga and PT, students were served breakfast and then we had classes of Rock Climbing (both practical and theory at the rock faces: Tenzing Rock, Gombu Rock, New Face) and sometimes on the artificial walls (Indoor and outdoor).

 <figure>
   <img src="https://c2.staticflickr.com/2/1949/45243441232_ef1b0e1b66_o.jpg" alt="Tenzing Rock"/>
   <figcaption>Tenzing Rock</figcaption>
 </figure>

-Theory classes also includes lectures on Knots, Ropes, Introduction and use of mountaineering equipments, Glaciers, Himalayas, Mountain Hazards.
+Theory classes includes lectures on Knots, Ropes, Introduction and use of mountaineering equipments, Glaciers, Himalayas, Mountain Hazards.
 Equipments like harness set, [carabiners](http://en.wikipedia.org/wiki/Carabiner), rope, warm clothes, rucksack, crampons, snow shoes, [mittens](http://www.thefreedictionary.com/mitten), water bottle, Tiffin box etc. were allotted within few days.
 Students were randomly divided into different ropes(groups) of 6.
 Seniors(in my case military personnel) among us were made the rope leaders.
 My rope instructor was Kushang Sanghe Sherpa.
-Students were made to practice to trek for 2 -3 days with the load before going to Phase II.
+We were made to practice trek for 2 -3 days with the load before going to Phase II.
-On the last day of Phase I, we were allowed to go outside the campus to buy some necessary things etc. like sunglasses, raincoats, etc.
+On the last day of Phase I, supposedly a shopping day, we were allowed to go outside the campus to buy things like sunglasses, raincoats, etc.

 *In my batch there were 66 people in which at least 25 of them were from military (Army, Navy and Air force) and most of remaining were from our
 North eastern part of India or Nepal.
-I was the only one from North.
 Many of the north eastern people pursue the course so as to get a job in this field.*